eccentricOrange/personal-blogs/docs/concepts.md

 That said, people often find them a bit confusing (I did too, until somewhat recently).
 So let's break it down, see how they work with the laws of electricity, and then also see what the deal about weak and strong ones is.

+{: .tip }
+> **When we discuss the circuits, it would help you to get a piece of pen and paper, and actually solve for the current and voltage in the circuit.
+It's worth the effort.**

 ### The familiar circuits

 Consider that you want to read the state of a button on a microcontroller.
 You can go about this in two ways: